 Recognising that this simple methodology could be used more widely and adapted to local linguistic needs and sustainable development challenges, Crowd4SDG is developing a set of assets for running independent innovation challenges based on the GEAR cycle and its components, called CBIWx.

 The citizen science projects developed in the three GEAR cycles of Crowd4SDG aim to address the nexus between Climate Action (SDG 13) and several other key SDGs: sustainable cities (SDG 11 in 2020), gender equality (SDG 5 in 2021), and peace, justice and strong institutions (SDG 16 in 2022).

 Next GEAR cycle

 The next GEAR cycle is on climate justice.
 The Gather phase will launch on 1 August 2022.

-In this phase of GEAR, a call for CS projects on a specific SDG theme is launched and widely publicized, notably through related EU support actions such as EU-Citizen Science.
+In this phase of GEAR, a call for CS projects through the O17 Challenge, on a specific SDG theme is launched and widely publicized, notably through related EU support actions such as EU-Citizen Science.
 This phase lasts ten weeks, including a two-week period where a committee selects a set of 50 participants from a pool of 250 applicants based on a series of objective criteria.